-- Engine damage due to delayed or insufficient maintenance (e. g., air and fuel filters) or insufficient cleaning of the cooling air routing (air intake slits, cylinder fins) - Corrosion damage and other consequential damages due to improper storage - Damage to the machine as a result of using replacement parts of inferior quality
+- Damage to the engine due to neglect or deficient maintenance (e.g. air and fuel filters), incorrect carburetor adjustment or inadequate cleaning of cooling air inlets (intake ports, cylinder fins). - Corrosion and other consequential damage resulting from improper storage. - Damage to the machine resulting from the use of poor quality replacement parts.

-32.2 Parts Subject to Wear and Tear
+25.2 Parts Subject to Wear and Tear